In this tutorial we show you how to install Sublime Text 4 on Ubuntu, Linux Mint, and other Ubuntu-based Linux distros the recommended way.

 Sublime Text is a popular cross-platform text editor with a big following among web and software developers.
-Sublime Text is available natively for Linux distros like Ubuntu, as well as Windows and macOS, but it’s not available from the Ubuntu repos.
+But while Sublime Text is available for Linux distros like Ubuntu, as well as Windows and macOS, it’s not available to install from the Ubuntu repos.

-Sublime Text 3 is a proprietary text editor available to use for free on all major operating systems, including Linux-based ones like Ubuntu.
+Sublime Text is a proprietary text editor that’s available to use on all major operating systems, including Linux-based ones like Ubuntu.

-Although you can download the Sublime Text editor and use it for free you’re supposed to buy a license if you plan to use it full-time.
-Licenses start at $70.
-But the ‘evaluation’ period doesn’t actually expire.
-This means you can, in theory, use Sublime for as long as you like, gratis!
+See, although you can download the Sublime Text and use it for free you’re supposed to buy a license to use it full-time.
+Licenses start at $80.
+However, the editor’s ‘evaluation’ period doesn’t actually expire.
+This means you can, in theory, use Sublime Text for as long as you like, gratis!

 Installing Sublime Text on Ubuntu

-First things first, you can download Sublime Text for Linux direct from the editor’s website.
-But this route has a major drawback: no auto-updates to new versions.
+You can download Sublime Text for Windows, macOS and Linux direct from the editor’s website, however this route has a major drawback on Linux distros like Ubuntu: no automatic updates to new versions when released.

 Step 1: Download the security key for the Sublime text editor repository.
 This step is important as it ensures any packages you download from the linked repo are what they say they are, with no nasty surprises: